Sinar

-Sinar Photography AG is a Swiss company based in Zurich manufacturing specialized high-resolution view cameras for studio, reproduction, landscape and architecture photography.
+Sinar Photography AG is a Swiss company based in Zürich manufacturing specialized high-resolution view cameras for studio, reproduction, landscape and architecture photography.

 Sinar's view-cameras allow both the lens and the film back or sensor back to move in rotation or linearly in any direction (up/down, left/right, front back linearly, and pitch yaw tilt rotations), thus allowing precise image alignment corrections.
 The cameras are thus often used in advertising, document reproduction, product and architectural photography, where correctly vertical image lines, fine focus accuracy, and extra details are wanted.

 The name SINAR is explained by the company itself as "Still, Industrial, Nature, Architectural and Reproduction photography" in the English version of the April 2011 press release.
 Other versions of the names were also used, with the S for studio, Sache, or science.
 In the Indonesian language, Sinar translates into English as "light ray".

+History

 Founding

+The business recalls its roots to Swiss photographer Carl August Koch who worked in Marseille from 1865 to 1878.
+In 1879 and 1892 Koch also established two family-owned photography studios in Schaffhausen.
+Koch worked as a portrait, landscape and alpine photographer and was considered one of the first Swiss champions of alpine photography.
+From 1894 until his death in 1897, Koch was also president of the Swiss Photographers Association.

+His son Hans-Carl expanded the family-owned photography studios to add retail sales of photographic equipment, starting from 1911.